 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

-Alt...Image imitating a page from an old document, text (as in main toot): TO JOCK, or JOCKUM CLOY.
-To enjoy a woman.
+Alt...Image imitating a page from an old document, text (as in main toot): MUTE.
+An undertaker's servant, who stands at the door of a person lying in state: so named from being supposed mute with grief.
 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

 @fictograma@mastodon.social